-The prime responsibility for the management of operational risk and the compliance with control requirements rests with the business and functional units where the risk arises.
-The operational risk profile and control environment is reviewed by business management through business risk committee and control committees.
 Legal entities, businesses and functions are required to report their operational risks on both a regular and an event-driven basis.
 The reports include a profile of the material risks that may threaten the achievement of their objectives and the effectiveness of key controls, operational risk events and a review of scenarios.

-The Barclays Group Head of Operational Risk is responsible for establishing, owning and maintaining an appropriate Barclays Group-wide Operational Risk Management Framework, meanwhile the Barclays Bank UK PLC Head of Operational Risk is responsible for overseeing the portfolio of operational risk across all businesses.
+The Group Head of Operational Risk is responsible for establishing, owning and maintaining an appropriate Barclays Group-wide Operational Risk Framework, meanwhile the Barclays Bank UK PLC Head of Operational Risk is responsible for overseeing the portfolio of operational risk across all businesses.

-Operational Risk Management (ORM) acts in a Second Line of Defence capacity, and is responsible for defining and overseeing the implementation of the framework and monitoring Barclays Bank UK Group's operational risk profile.
-ORM alerts management when risk levels exceed acceptable tolerance in order to drive timely decision making and actions by the first line of defence.
-Operational risk issues escalated from these meetings are considered through the second line of defence review meetings.
-Depending on their nature, the outputs of these meetings are presented to the Barclays UK Risk Committee, the Barclays Bank UK PLC Board Risk Committee or the Barclays Bank UK PLC Board Audit Committee.
-In addition, specific reports are prepared by the business and Barclays Bank UK Group Operational Risk on a regular basis for the Barclays UK Risk Committee, and the Barclays Bank UK PLC Board Risk Committee.
+The Operational Risk function acts in a second line of defence capacity, and is responsible for defining and overseeing the implementation of the framework and monitoring Barclays Bank UK Group's operational risk profile.
+The OR function alerts management when risk levels exceed acceptable tolerance in order to drive timely decision making and actions by the first line of defence.